 SPT remains committed to developing systems to allow stakeholders to engage electronically.
 Contact can be made through the website and social media.

-Meetings of the Partnership and its committees are open to the public, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.
+Meetings of the Partnership and its committees are open to the public, even through the government restrictions, by virtual means, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.